maciek98s/FYP-DRMS/README.md

 DRSM/src/views - this is where the main HTML / JS / CSS code can be found for the front end of the application DRMS/src/composables - this is where the main typescript of the project is located which enables some functionalities like opening the camera
-DRMS/src/images - this is where all the iamges used in the projected are stored
+DRMS/src/images - this is where all the iamges used in the projected are stored File Testing List.xlsx - this file contains details of manual testing that was used to evaluate the frontend

 ### Deployment
 There are two steps in order to deploy the front end of the application depending of where you would like to view the app